Anne de Joyeuse: Duc de Joyeuse

 Henri was determined that his principal favourites have an aristocratic standing to match the esteem with which he was now placing them in.
 To this end, the viscounty of Joyeuse was raised to duché pairie (Peerage Duchy) in Arques' favour in August 1581 (making the baron d'Arques the duc de Joyeuse).
 The letters-patent confirming this were registered by the Parlement on 7 September.
 In them the king expounded upon how the raising was in return for the 'painful labours' the Joyeuse family had undergone in service of the crown.
 The families 'service against the Saracens' and other 'enemies of France', alongside the ancient dignity of their house was also cited.
 In November of that year Épernon would in turn be raised to the position of duke.
 Joyeuse was among the peers who accompanied Épernon to the Paris Parlement for the registration of the letters patent that confirmed this.
-Arques was granted a vaunted placement in the peerage he had just entered, receiving precedence over all other ducal peers with the exception of those of sovereign houses, the duke of Guise (Lorraine), the duke of Nemours (Savoie) and the duke of Nevers (Mantova). Épernon would receive similar precedence.
-Henri reasoned that Joyeuse took this place of precedence due to his recent marriage to the sister of the queen Marguerite de Lorraine.
+Arques was granted a vaunted placement in the peerage he had just entered, receiving precedence over all other ducal peers with the exception of those of sovereign houses, the duke of Guise (Lorraine), the duke of Nemours (Savoie) and the duke of Nevers (Mantua). Épernon would receive similar precedence.
+Henri reasoned that Joyeuse took this place of precedence due to his recent marriage to the sister of the queen, Marguerite de Lorraine.
 Due to this, Joyeuse took precedence in the hierarchy of peers over Épernon, who was for the moment unmarried, though the king hoped to pair him with Christine de Lorraine.
 Joyeuse and Épernon represented a new generation of favourites for Henri, ones who had more capacity and interest for matters of state governance than those who had initially risen with Henri upon his ascent to the crown.

 The new 'duchy of Joyeuse' was an agglomeration of the former viscounty which had been possessed by Joyeuse's father, alongside Baubiac, Rosieres, La Blachier, La Baume, Saint-Auban, Saint-André, Cougeres, Saint-Sauveur, Bec-de-Jon, Latte, Duniere, the barony of Saint-Didier and the barony of La Mastre.
 In total this expanded domain of Joyeuse would bring him revenues of around 10,000 livres.

 The raising of his two chief favourites to the French peerage came amid a flurry of ducal erections by the king.
 In September the marquisate d'Elbeuf was raised to a duché pairie, followed by the duc de Piney-Luxembourg in October and the comte de Retz in November.